simmstein/pdns-console/README.md

 # pdns-console

-PDNS-Console provided a CLI to manage PowerDNS application and improved it by adding a powerfull DNS zone versionning.
+PDNS-Console provides a CLI to manage PowerDNS application and improved it by adding a powerfull DNS zone versionning.

 * [Installation](#installation)
 * [Available commands](#available-commands)